15 Types of Coaching Inside and Outside The Workplace

 Performance coaching is a type of coaching that focuses on improving an individual or group's performance.
 It can be used in the workplace to improve productivity and efficiency, and it can also be used by athletes to improve their performance in competitions.
 Performance coaching typically involves setting goals, providing feedback, and offering support and motivation.

 Career coaching is a process of helping people identify and achieve their career goals.
-It involves the use of positive psychology to help people develop the necessary skills and mindset to be successful in their career.
-Career coaching can be very helpful for people who are struggling to find their career path or who want to advance in their current career.
+It involves the use of positive psychology to help people develop the necessary skills and mindset to be successful in their careers.

 A good sales coach will be able to identify areas where your reps need improvement, and then provide them with guidance on how to improve.
 They'll also need to be able to motivate the reps and help them stay focused on their goals.